The Gordon and Betty Moore Foundation’s Diagnostic Excellence Initiative

 The Moore Foundation’s Initiative also addresses the need to improve diagnostic performance; reduce costs and redundancy in the diagnostic process; improve health outcomes; and save lives.
 Under this award, ACR will develop a clinical quality measure to improve adherence to evidence-based recommended follow-up imaging for incidentally detected abnormal findings.
 ACR's announcement of the award may be found here.

-As proposed, the patient-centered Closing the Results Follow-Up Loop (Closing the Loop) quality measure concept will assess diverse practices’ adoption of systematic tracking and care coordination to encourage the delivery of evidence-based radiologist-recommended follow-up care.
-Results of successful performance in this proposed measure includes a greater volume of patients benefiting from early detection of cancer or other treatable conditions and ensuring treatment as appropriate.
+As proposed, the patient-centered Closing the Recommendations Follow-Up Loop (formerly titled Closing the Results Follow-Up Loop) quality measure concept will assess diverse practices’ adoption of systematic tracking and care coordination to encourage the delivery of evidence-based radiologist-recommended follow-up care.
+Results of successful performance in this proposed measure include a greater volume of patients benefiting from early detection of cancer or other treatable conditions and ensuring treatment as appropriate.

-Participate in the Closing the Results Follow-Up Loop Measure Development Project
+Participate in the Closing the Recommendations Follow-Up Loop Measure Development Project

 Become a Measure Tester